Banzai Pipeline

 The Banzai Pipeline, or simply Pipeline or Pipe, is a surf reef break located in Hawaii, off Ehukai Beach Park in Pupukea on O'ahu's North Shore.
 A reef break is an area in the ocean where waves start to break once they reach the shallows of a reef.
 Pipeline is known for huge waves that break in shallow water just above a sharp and cavernous reef, forming large, hollow, thick curls of water that surfers can tube ride.
 There are three reefs at Pipeline in progressively deeper water farther out to sea that activate according to the increasing size of approaching ocean swells.

 Origin of the name

 The location's compound name combines the name of the surf break (Pipeline) with the name of the beach fronting it (Banzai Beach).
-It got its name in December 1961, when surfing legend producer Bruce Brown was driving up north with Californians Phil Edwards and Mike Diffenderfer.
+It got its name in December 1961, when surfing movie producer Bruce Brown was driving up north with Californians Phil Edwards and Mike Diffenderfer.
 Brown stopped at the site to film Edwards catching several waves.
-At the time, there was a construction project on an underground pipeline on adjacent Kamehameha Highway, and Diffenderfer made the suggestion to name the break "Pipeline".
+At the time, there was a construction project on an underground pipeline by the adjacent Kamehameha Highway, and Diffenderfer made the suggestion to name the break Pipeline.
 The name was first used in Bruce Brown's movie Surfing Hollow Days.
-It also lent its name to a 1963 hit Pipeline by surf music rockers The Chantays.
+It also lent its name to the 1963 hit song "Pipeline" by surf music rockers The Chantays.